 The Curriculum and our Christian Values

-We use our core Christian Values of Friendship, Forgiveness, Respect, Truth, Thankfulness and Perseverance to promote positive attitudes to learning throughout the curriculum.
+Our six core Christian values of friendship, respect, truth, forgiveness, perseverance and thankfulness are the foundations to our curriculum.
+We use our values to promote positive attitudes to learning throughout the curriculum.
 The following document shows how our values relate to each area of our curriculum.
 This reflects the values and skills needed to promote responsibility for learning and future success so all can flourish.

 Cultural Capital is defined as the essential knowledge that children need to be educated citizens.
 Our children benefit from a curriculum that builds on what they understand and know already.
 This means our children have a deep and connected knowledge and understanding of where they came from, who they are and what they might become.
 We believe that exposure, not only to culture but also to situations in which the children might not have previous experiences is of paramount importance to their ongoing successes.

 We believe that school trips and educational visits and visitors should be viewed as powerful, positive teaching tools that help enhance the social, personal and emotional development of all learners.
 Extra stimulation in new environments can be particularly beneficial to pupils and can help teach life skills, build on social skills and improve independence and self- confidence.

 A wide range of enrichment and enjoyment activities, including residential opportunities, are embedded in the curriculum and these are used effectively to engage pupils, develop social skills and provide much needed life experiences.

 - Kayaking on the Kennet and Avon Canal

 - Residential at Braeside Education Centre